[Updated] Tips for better skin during perimenopause and menopause

 The menopause can play havoc with skin, causing sensitivity, acne and dryness.
-Help clients manage the symptoms by switching them to a regime designed to nourish oestrogen-depleted complexions.
+In aid of World Menopause Day (October 18), we reveal how you can help clients manage the symptoms by switching them to a regime designed to nourish oestrogen-depleted complexions.

-With more than half (60%) of UK women confessing to not knowing what early or premature menopause is, there has never been a more prudent time to talk about the change.
+With more than half (60%) of UK women confessing to not knowing what early or premature menopause is, and half suffering with dry skin during the change, there has never been a more prudent time to talk about the menopause.
 Although the menopause will affect every woman, it’s still a subject that isn’t discussed in the mainstream media as much as it should be, often seen as taboo.

 Why is menopause in the spotlight?